Bamorovat/ROSVideoRecorder/README.md

 # ROS Video Recorder

+## Author
+Mohammad Hossein Bamorovat Abadi

+## Date
+2024-01-11

 ## Overview
-This ROS package provides a tool to record video streams from specified ROS topics.
-It is particularly useful for recording data from multiple camera feeds in robotics applications.
-The package also includes functionality to play and record video from ROS bag files.
+This ROS package provides functionality for recording video streams from various ROS topics into video files.
+The `VideoRecorder` class is central to this package, taking a mapping of ROS topics to output folders, and managing the video recording process for each topic.

-## Features
+## Key Features
-- Record video streams from multiple ROS topics.
+- Subscribes to multiple ROS topics.
-- Save recorded videos in specified folders.
-- Play and record video data from ROS bag files.
+- Records video streams from these topics.
+- Supports custom output folders for each topic.
+- Optional debug mode for additional output information.
-- Debug mode to display live video streams and print frame details.
+- Ability to display live streams during recording (if enabled).

-## Prerequisites
+## Parameters
-- ROS (Robot Operating System) [Noetic/other version as applicable]
-- Python 2 or Python 3
-- OpenCV
-- cv_bridge
+- `topics_to_folders` (dict): A dictionary mapping ROS topics to their corresponding output folders.
+- `output_folder` (str): Specifies the path to the general output folder where the recorded videos are saved.
+- `frame_rate` (float): Sets the frame rate for the video recordings.
+- `debug` (bool): If enabled, provides additional console output for troubleshooting.
+- `show_images` (bool): If enabled, displays the live video feed during the recording process.

 ### Downloading and Building the Package
 1. **Clone the Repository:**